 Now, the expectation is taken over $X$, which has a uniform distribution.
 The dataset is finite, so the expectation is precisely the mean of all possible values of $F^\top F$.
 This means that if we let, by abusing notation, $X$ be the whole data matrix and $F$ the corresponding resulting matrix, then we have

-Finally, since $\sigma$ is piecewise injective and $W$ is initialised with a distribution whose density is absolutely continuous with respect to the Lebesgue measure, we can use proposition \ref{theorem:rank_after_activation} from this appendix. \end{proof}
+Finally, since $\sigma$ is real analytic and $W$ is initialised with a distribution whose density is absolutely continuous with respect to the Lebesgue measure, we can use proposition \ref{theorem:rank_after_activation} from this appendix. \end{proof}

 \paragraph{Notation.} For $m\in\mathbb N$, let $\lambda_m$ denote Lebesgue measure on $\mathbb R^m$.
 A random vector $U\in\mathbb R^m$ is \emph{absolutely continuous} if it admits a density $f_U$ with respect to $\lambda_m$.